GGG-KILLER/Kemori/README.md

 * Portability of .NET framework: 1 binary for both Linux (Mono) and Windows (.NET)
 * Hability to get past CloudFlare's challenge page (meaning more connectors for more websites)

+### Why not contribute to Hakuneko instead? ###
+1. I don't know a bit about C++ (apart from the basics)
+2. I have no idea how to compile it
+3. My specialty is C#
+4. Implementing pluggable .dll's in C++ would probably be too hard and break all previous versions of Hakuneko.

 ### How do I get set up? ###
 * Visual Studio Community 2015 (with NuGet)
 * .NET 4.6